Hope in the Heart CIC

 Hiroshi Hara was thirteen when the atomic bomb destroyed his city.

-He has painted over 3,000 watercolour pictures of the Atomic Bomb Dome using water from the river in which he saw the bodies of the dead floating at that time.
+Before his death in 2019, he painted over 3,500 watercolour pictures of the Atomic Bomb Dome using water from the river in which he saw the bodies of the dead floating at that time.

-He calls this "the Water of Souls" and told me that he paints the scene over and over again to comfort the souls of those who died there.
+He called this "the Water of Souls" and told me that he painted the scene over and over again to comfort the souls of those who died there.
+He regularly gave paintings to people who shared his wish for a world free of nuclear weapons.
+You can read about Hiroshi-san and see more of his paintings here

 Keiko Ogura was eight on 6th August 1945, and her life was spared because she did not go to school that day.
-Her school was destroyed and her school friends were killed.
+Her school was destroyed and many of her school friends killed or badly injured.

-Despite life-long nightmares about her experiences, Keiko built a successful career and founded Hiroshima Interpreters for Peace, a voluntary organisation that helps to educate visitors about the city's Peace Park and Peace Memorial Museum.
+Despite life-long nightmares about her experiences, Keiko-san built a successful career, has had several books published and founded Hiroshima Interpreters for Peace, a voluntary organisation that helps to educate visitors about the city's Peace Park and Peace Memorial Museum.

-Keiko has traveled to the USA on a number of occasions to meet dignitaries and tell her story to varying groups.
+Keiko-san has traveled to the USA on a number of occasions to meet dignitaries and tell her story to varying groups.
+You can learn more about Keiko-san here and watch her giving her moving testimony here.

 Picture